Denying the Antecedent

-Affirming the consequent is a non-validating form of argument because from the fact that a sufficient condition for a proposition is false one cannot validly conclude the proposition's falsity, since there may be another sufficient condition which is true.
+Denying the antecedent is a non-validating form of argument because from the fact that a sufficient condition for a statement is false one cannot validly conclude the statement's falsity, since there may be another sufficient condition which is true.
 For instance, from the fact that it isn't raining, we cannot infer with certainty that the streets are not wet, since they may have been recently washed.
 Also see the Counter-Example, above, which is an invalid argument of the form of the fallacy, which shows that the form is not validating.
 While decapitation is a sufficient condition for death, the King will die sometime anyway even if he is not beheaded.
+Also, if I have logic class on both Tuesday and Thursday, then it doesn't follow from the fact that today is not Tuesday that I don't have logic class, since today might be Thursday.

 To say that q is a "necessary component" of p is to mean that if one has p one must also have q, that is: "if p then q".
 For example, "an engine is a necessary component of a functioning automobile" means that if one has a functioning car then one has an engine, rather than if one has an engine then one has a functioning car.
 So, Morris' argument is as follows:

 Even if the first premiss were truewhich it is notit doesn't follow from a disbelief in atheism or pantheism that one must disbelieve in evolution.
 There are many theistic religions which accept evolution as an historical fact.